In 2018, I have been so honored to receive one of the first prototypes of the Ibanez AZ as a beta tester for the product.

 PRO #2 High-Quality built, even in the Premium versions

-PRO #3 Good luck, easy to set up (strings change, truss road, bridge accesses)
+PRO #3 Easy to set up (strings change, truss road, bridge accesses)

 PRO #4 Easy to play, fast and accurate neck

-CON #2 Not so many colors to choose from every year.
+CON: Not so many colors to choose from every year (but Ibanez is working on it)

 The Guitar to rule them all?